bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 Secure APIs
 -----------

-REST APIs provided by an |ivy-engine| are protected by default to provide a safe interactions with your API clients.
+REST APIs served by the |ivy-engine| are protected by default to provide safe interactions with your API clients.

 CSRF protection
 ^^^^^^^^^^^^^^^